 You may have already had a conversation with colleagues already through this course, but if not, we would like you to take a moment to share your experiences with the person responsible for careers in your department, school or college.

-Show them your lesson planning, ideas for employer engagement and Careers Learning Journey and discuss with them what your plans are for implementing the content you have learned over the past 4 weeks.
+Show them your lesson planning, ideas for employer engagement and your Careers Learning Journey and discuss with them what your plans are for implementing the content you have learned over the past 4 weeks.

 - Can they offer you any additional guidance?